MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/universal-packages.md

 ## Publish packages

 To publish a universal package, run the following command in an elevated command prompt.
 Package names must be lowercase, start and end with letters or numbers, and contain only letters, numbers, and nonconsecutive dashes, underscores, and periods.
-Package versions must be lowercase without build metadata (+ suffix).
+Package versions must be lowercase.
 See [SemVer](https://semver.org/spec/v2.0.0.html) to learn more about semantic versioning.

 - Organization-scoped feed: